Specifying for Performance: How FontanaShowers’ Spec-Grade Touchless Faucets Meet High-Traffic Demands

 Defining Spec-Grade Engineering

 The term “spec-grade” is more than a marketing label — it denotes construction quality suited for continuous public use under stringent performance criteria.
-For FontanaTouchless systems, this begins with solid brass bodies, precision-machined valves, and sensor modules designed to maintain performance accuracy over millions of cycles.
+For FontanaTouchless systems, this begins with solid brass bodies.
+Then, precision-machined valves and sensor modules designed to maintain performance accuracy over millions of cycles also matter.

-Where residential fixtures are optimized for occasional use, spec-grade touchless faucets are subjected to ASTM endurance and corrosion testing, simulating years of exposure to high-traffic conditions.
-This distinction ensures that, in airports, hotels, healthcare facilities, and academic campuses, the fixture can maintain consistent flow rates, accurate sensing, and minimal maintenance intervals.
+Where residential fixtures are optimized for periodic use, spec-grade touchless faucets have been subjected to ASTM endurance and corrosion testing, simulating years of exposure to high-traffic conditions.
+The consequence of such a difference is that, at airports, hotels, healthcare facilities, and academic campuses, the fixture will maintain consistent flow rates, accurate sensing, and minimum maintenance intervals.

 Sensor Intelligence and Energy Management